Public workshop

 St Paul's West Street, Brighton, BN1 2RE

-The cost of the workshop is £20 (£10 for full time students, people aged under 25, or those in receipt of Universal Credit or Pension Credit).
-Payment can be made online, by following a link that will be generated after you've submitted the registration form.
+Our concessionary rate is £10 for full time students, people aged under 25, or those in receipt of Universal Credit or Pension Credit.

 Information about the workshop